leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     **License Included** means the cost of the cloud service includes a license for the Database service.

-    **Bring Your Own License (BYOL)** means you are an Oracle Database customer with an Unlimited License Agreement or Non-Unlimited License Agreement and want to use your license with Oracle Cloud Infrastructure.
+    **Bring Your Own License (BYOL)** means you are an Oracle Database customer with an Unlimited License Agreement or Non-Unlimited License Agreement and want to use your License with Oracle Cloud Infrastructure.
 This removes the need for separate on-premises licenses and cloud licenses.

       ![Choose a License Type](./images/license-type.png " ")